The Ultimate 2 Week Colombia Itinerary: The Coast, Coffee Triangle + Beyond!

 Traveling to Colombia is generally quite safe, but also likely involves stepping outside your comfort zone and trying out new adventures in a foreign land… where you may or may not speak the language.

-We use and recommend Safety Wing for trips to Colombia, and got a lot of peace of mind from having our policy active during our trip.
+We got a lot of peace of mind from having our policy active during our trip!

 10L Dry Bag — Easy to pack, and an easy way to stop worrying about your camera and other belongings getting soaked in an afternoon rain shower in the Cocora Valley.

-Sea Bands & Dramamine Non-Drowsy Naturals — All those bus rides in Colombia are no joke–if you get motion sickness, you’ll want to have these on hand.
+Sea Bands & Dramamine Non-Drowsy Naturals — All those bus rides in Colombia are no joke.
+I’m personally very prone to motion sickness, and these are the products I like to keep on hand.

-Pacsafe Travelsafe 12L GII Portable Safe — We love our Pacsafe!
+Pacsafe Portable Travel Safe We love our Pacsafe!
 Whenever we leave our lodging for the day, we put our laptops and other valuables into this sturdy safe, attach it to the most secure thing in the room (like a pipe), and leave with peace of mind about the safety of some of our most valuable items.

 Many thanks to Lake View Hostel for hosting us for two nights in Guatape!